ArchipelagoMW/Archipelago/docs/network protocol.md

 | want_reply | bool | If set, the server will send a [SetReply](#SetReply) response back to the client. |
 | operations | list\[[DataStorageOperation](#DataStorageOperation)\] | Operations to apply to the value, multiple operations can be present and they will be executed in order of appearance. |

-Additional arguments send in this package will also be added to the [SetReply](#SetReply) packege it triggers
+Additional arguments sent in this package will also be added to the [SetReply](#SetReply) package it triggers.

 #### DataStorageOperation
 A DataStorageOperation manipulates or alters the value of a key in the data storage.
 If the operation transforms the value from one state to another then the current value of the key is used as the starting point otherwise the [Set](#Set)'s package `default` is used if the key does not exist on the server already.